huangli712/ACGui/docs/src/usage.md

 ## Launch ACGui

-Suppose that the `ACGui` is placed in the folder `/home/your_home/acgui`, then we should execute the following command in the terminal to launch the server side of `ACGui`:
+Suppose that the `ACGui` toolkit is placed in the folder `/home/your_home/acgui`, then we should execute the following command in the terminal to launch the server side of `ACGui`:

 ```shell
 $ pwd